 Whatever your financial goals are, here’s where you can get a home equity loan today.

 What are home equity loans?

-HELOCs and home equity loans allow you to borrow against the equity in your home.
-Your equity is the difference between what your home is worth and what you still owe on it.
-There are two primary products that use your equity as collateral: a HELOC, a type of credit line with a variable interest rate; and a home equity loan, a second mortgage with a fixed rate.
-Calculate your equity now.
+Your home equity is basically the difference between what your home is currently worth and what you still owe on your mortgage (calculating it isn’t hard).
+That equity — your ownership stake in your home — is an asset, one you can borrow against.
+There are two primary products that use your home equity as collateral: a HELOC, a type of credit line with a variable interest rate — not unlike a credit card; — and a home equity loan, essentially a second mortgage with a fixed rate.

 Where to get a home equity loan

 Most lenders in the mortgage business provide home equity financing, but not all products may be available in all states (especially when it comes to HELOCs).
 Conversely, there are some firms that specialize in home equity loans and HELOCs, but don’t do purchase mortgages.

 Big, retail banks like Bank of America, Citizens Bank and Fifth Third Bank have home equity offerings.
 You might especially benefit from going to them if you’re already a customer.
 Some banks such as Citi and Wells Fargo halted their home equity business in the pandemic and have yet to restart, so check before you apply.

 These are local, national or regional, and driven by members aligned by factors like location or profession.
 Some bigger examples — which basically open up membership to anyone — include Alliant Credit Union and PenFed Credit Union.

 If you bought your home with a mortgage lender like CrossCountry Mortgage, Guaranteed Rate or Lower, you might also find home equity financing with them.
 Online mortgage companies like Rocket Mortgage also now offer home equity products.